Tishka17/aiogram_dialog/README.md

 * **Widget** - UI build block, such as text, button or group of elements
 * **Window** - Single message.
 It consists of one or more widgets
-* **Dialog** - Several windows in a line that share data and cen be switched one to another
+* **Dialog** - Several windows in a line that share data and can be switched one to another

 Technical:

 * **DialogRegistry** - container of all your dialogs, used to register them in dispatcher
 * **DialogManager** - main class used to manipulate dialogs in runtime
 * **DialogContext** - storage of all your dialog data.
-Can be accesed via dialog manager instance
+Can be accessed via dialog manager instance

 #### Declaring Window